Alan R. Battersby

 Sir Alan Rushton Battersby (4 March 1925 – 10 February 2018) was an English organic chemist best known for his work to define the chemical intermediates in the biosynthetic pathway to vitamin B12 and the reaction mechanisms of the enzymes involved.
 His research group was also notable for its synthesis of radiolabelled precursors to study alkaloid biosynthesis and the stereochemistry of enzymic reactions.
 He won numerous awards including the Royal Medal in 1984 and the Copley Medal in 2000.
 He was knighted in the 1992 New Year Honours.
 Battersby died in February 2018 at the age of 92.

 Early life and education

-Alan Battersby was born in Leigh, Lancashire, on 4 March 1925, one of three children of William Battersby, a builder, and his wife Hilda.
+Alan Battersby was born in Leigh, Lancashire, on 4 March 1925, one of three children of William Battersby, a master plumber, and his wife Hilda née Rushton.
 At the age of 11 he entered Leigh Grammar School, where his chemistry teacher, Mr Evans, nurtured and encouraged him.
 He would have continued his schooling into the sixth form but for the fact that by age sixteen the Second World War was underway and he decided that he should join the war effort by working for BICC in their local factory.
-He soon concluded that this decision had been a mistake and so used his spare time to study independently for the Higher School Certificate that would be required to enter university.
+He soon concluded that this decision had been a mistake and so used his spare time to study independently at Salford Technical College for the Higher School Certificate that would be required to enter university.